-I am a husband, father of two wonderful kids, explorer of ideas about how our minds work, listener to vinyl records and supporter of Liverpool Football Club (chair of the Delaware Supporters Club).
+Paul is a husband, father of two wonderful kids, explorer of ideas about how our minds work, listener to vinyl records and supporter of Liverpool Football Club (chair of the Delaware Supporters Club).

-Some more on my coaching:
+Some more from Paul on his coaching:

 - One of my favorite experiences was with a business owner who came to me and asked me if I could help him create a Plan B that didn’t involve him running his company.
 Through a series of conversations, he was able to conclude that his Plan B could be arrived at by redefining his role in his company – focusing on his strengths, and engaging the strengths of his team to support him.
-This has been one of the factors in his company’s significant growth
+This has been one of the factors in his company’s significant growth.